-Introduction to formal composition, abstract architectural elements, and traditional architectural proportioning systems and presentation techniques.
-Prerequisite: ARCH126, INFS110.
+Introduction to formal composition, architectural typology and principles of building context in the design of buildings and artifacts with simple program elements.
+Prerequisite: ARCH126.
 Fall

 Architecture as Craft Studio

 Design projects focusing on the materiality of architecture and the logic of construction.
 Prerequisites: ARCH215.
 Spring